PhantomDraft/filter-widget-cartum/README.md

 ## Security

-* Uses only `textContent` and `createElement` to prevent XSS.
+* Only uses `textContent`, `createElement` and URL APIs—no innerHTML, preventing XSS.
-* Sets `rel="nofollow"` on external links.
+* Links are given `rel="nofollow"`.
-* Errors are caught in `try/catch` so the widget won’t break the page.
+* Errors are caught so the widget won’t break your page.
-* All input parameters are validated in `validateConfig()`.
+* All configuration parameters are validated on init.

 ---

 ## Extending and Customization

-* To add new filter rules, specify additional selectors in `sourceSelectors`.
+* To capture additional filter groups, add more selectors to `sourceSelectors`.
-* To extend `imageMap`, add new name→URL pairs.
+* To supply custom logos or labels, extend `imageMap` and `labelMap` or provide a `labelFormatter`.
-* To integrate custom logic, add your own functions and call them after parsing.
+* For advanced logic, invoke your own functions after parsing or wrap widget init in your own script.